h15200/notes/dataStructures.md

 The branches of a binary tree are ordered such that the left branch has a smaller value than the parent, and the right branch has a greater value than the parent node

-Logarithmic Time comlexity - Means at best, the time can be halved.
-The binary tree will be travesing based on the value of the current node, so it has a CHANCE of doing everything in half the time.
+Logarithmic Time complexity - Means at best, the time can be halved.
+The binary tree will be traversing based on the value of the current node, so it has a CHANCE of doing everything in half the time.

 If the tree is unbalanced, at worst, it could still take linear time.